 The new strategic plan is the result of more than six months of extensive consultation with a multitude of stakeholders, including youth using our services, donors, community partners, government and other service agencies.
 It also reflects the findings of an in-depth review and analysis of other local, national and international youth service providers.
 The work was done in partnership with KPMG LLP (Canada), which provided its services pro bono.

-We are making great strides as we continue to put into action our five-year plan – now into its third year.
+We are making great strides as we continue to put into action our five-year plan.

 Learn more about our work